Encephalitis and medical negligence claims

 What is encephalitis?

-Autoimmune Encephalitis usually takes longer to develop and has a variety of symptoms which can include confusion, altered personality or behaviour, psychosis, movement disorders, seizures, hallucinations, memory loss or sleep disturbance.
+Autoimmune encephalitis usually develops over a longer period of time.
+Symptoms may include confusion, personality or behavioural changes, psychosis, movement disorders, seizures, hallucinations, memory loss or sleep disturbances.

-Recognition of the symptoms, conducting swift tests, such as lumbar punctures, brain scans or blood tests is important.
-Treatment may be with antiviral or antibiotic drugs, secondary treatment to control symptoms or sedate is sometimes required.
-Autoimmune Encephalitis may be treated by steroids or plasma exchange or intravenous immunoglobulin.
+Recognising the symptoms of encephalitis early is crucial.
+Lumbar punctures, brain scans and blood tests are common ways of testing for the disease.
+Treatment may be with antiviral or antibiotic drugs, and sometimes secondary treatment is needed to manage symptoms.
+Autoimmune encephalitis may be treated with steroids, plasma exchange or intravenous immunoglobulin.

 Why might medical negligence occur?

-Encephalitis is not easy to diagnose.
-Encephalitis is not easy to treat and despite the best efforts of doctors involved in a patient’s care, the outcome is not always what the patient or his or her family would hope for.
-On rare occasions it is possible that the standard of treatment received by a patient may fall short of that which the medical profession itself would expect.
-That may be in relation to a failure to diagnose the condition, a failure to carry out appropriate tests or a failure to provide the appropriate treatment.
+Encephalitis is not easy to diagnose or treat.
+Despite the best efforts of the doctors involved in a patient’s care, the outcome is not always what the patient or their family would hope for.
+On rare occasions the standard of treatment received by a patient may fall short of that which the medical profession itself would expect.
+That may be in relation to:

-In the event that it is possible to establish a claim we have strong working relationships with many leading experts in the field, who will help to identify your on-going needs and in consequence the level of compensation appropriate to your particular claim.
+Our medical negligence team specialise in encephalitis and have strong working relationships with leading encephalitis experts.
+We will work with these experts to identify your on-going needs and in consequence the level of compensation appropriate to your particular claim.
 These may include:

 - Speech & language experts